astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 For two events at rest, we call the time interval between them the proper time, $dt_0$, and the square of the displacement four vector is $-c^2dt_0^2$.
-Because the size of a four vector is invariant through a Lorentz transformation, this must be the size of the displacement four vector in the S' frame as well, which means
+Because the size of a four vector is invariant through a Lorentz transformation, this must be the size of the displacement four vector in the S' frame as well, which means, according to Equation {eq}`eqnds`:
 ```{math}
 -c^2dt_0^2 = dx^{'2} - c^2dt^{'2}
 ```